Pastry Education Requirements and Career Information

 The American Culinary Federation (ACF) accredits 200 programs in the United States to ensure the quality of instruction, course content and facilities (www.acfchefs.org).
 The ACF also offers 14 certification levels for pastry professionals, providing independent assessment of a pastry chef's skill level.

 Pastry education graduates produce baked goods, decorate and plate pastries and desserts, keep the kitchen organized and order supplies.
 In addition to a pastry education, creativity, attention to detail, math, reading comprehension and good communication skills are beneficial.
 Entry-level positions for those with a pastry education include baking and pastry assistant, baker, pastry cook and assistant pastry chef.
 Pastry program graduates can also find careers as personal chefs or in food writing or styling.

-Despite the increased number of bakeries and a growing demand for specialty baked goods, the U.S. Bureau of Labor Statistics (BLS) has forecasted flat overall job growth from 2008-2018, due to the increased use of off-site bakeries with large baking capacities.
-In 2008, bakers held 151,600 jobs, with an average salary of $25,020, according to the BLS (www.bls.gov).
+Despite the increased number of bakeries and a growing demand for specialty baked goods, the U.S. Bureau of Labor Statistics (BLS) forecasted just 6% job growth from 2012-2022, due to the increased use of off-site bakeries with large baking capacities.
+In 2013, bakers held about 165,000 jobs, with a mean salary of $25,120, according to the BLS (www.bls.gov).

 Related to Pastry Education

 Read about dessert and pastry making diploma program requirements.
 Learn about curricula, employment and salary trends, and see...